Africans in Guangzhou: 1990s and 2000s

 Since China's economic boom in the 1990s, thousands of Africans migrated to China; most of these migrants were from West Africa.
 Many Africans left Indonesia and Thailand and went to Guangzhou after the 1997 Asian financial crisis, and the economic opportunity attracted more.

 In Guangzhou, Africans are generally engaged in commerce, visiting or residing in the city because of its wholesale trading markets supplied by nearby factories.
 During the 2000s, the city's African population rapidly increased with a 2008 news report stating the number of African residents had increased by 30% to 40% annually.

+Since 2004, illegal immigration enforcement has become an increasing focus for police authorities in Guangzhou and other parts of China.
+In 2003, campaigns against illegal immigration were conducted in Guangdong and elsewhere, and by 2008, police launched a series of "hurricane" campaigns targeting visa overstayers in the province.
+In Guangzhou, a local regulation adopted in 2004 encouraged residents to report suspected cases of illegal immigration, offering cash rewards of CN¥100 for confirmed tips.

 Riots in 2009 and 2012

 Conflict between the African community and police in Guangzhou resulted in riots in 2009 and 2012.
 In July 2009, two Nigerian men jumped several floors from a building in an attempt to flee Chinese immigration authorities.
 Both men were hurt from the fall.
 But on hearing rumors of their deaths, hundreds of Africans, mostly Nigerian, surrounded a local police station.
 The demonstration escalated into a riot that shut down eight lanes of traffic on a major thoroughfare for several hours.

-In June 2012, an African held in police custody after a taxi fare dispute died after according to police "suddenly losing consciousness".
+In June 2012, an African held in police custody after a taxi fare dispute died after "suddenly losing consciousness", according to police.
 Over a hundred Africans gathered at the police station in question demanding to know the cause of death.
 Guangzhou police responded with a statement that they would "investigate and settle this case strictly by law" and also that "All should abide by the law of China; no one should harm public interests or damage public order."